Call us: 0161 832 4451

 Independent examination vs audit thresholds in 2026

-Whether your charity needs an audit or just an independent examination depends on income and assets.
+Whether your charity needs a statutory audit or just an independent examination depends on income and assets.
 The 2026 thresholds for unincorporated charities and CIOs registered with the Charity Commission for England and Wales:

-For charitable companies (limited by guarantee), the Companies Act audit thresholds also apply: turnover above £10.2m, balance sheet above £5.1m, more than 50 employees – meet two and you’re a “non-small” charity company and need an audit even if the Charity Commission threshold doesn’t catch you.
-The audit is a different cost level to an independent exam: budget around £4,000-£8,000 for a small charity audit; an independent examination is typically £900-£2,500.
+For charitable companies (limited by guarantee), the Companies Act audit thresholds also apply: turnover above £10.2m, balance sheet above £5.1m, more than 50 employees.
+Meet two and you’re a “non-small” charity company and need an audit even if the Charity Commission threshold doesn’t catch you.
+The audit is a different cost level to an independent exam: budget around £4,000 to £8,000 for a small charity audit; an independent examination is typically £900 to £2,500.

 Setting up Xero for a UK charity